Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Introduction

 \textbf{Decentralized Riemannian Optimization (DRO):} Early research in DRO primarily focused on establishing the asymptotic convergence of consensus algorithms \cite{sarlette2009consensus,tron2012riemannian}.
 More recently, attention has shifted to analyzing the non-asymptotic convergence of such algorithms, particularly on specific manifolds (e.g., Stiefel manifold \cite{chen2023local,sun2024global}).
 Some works have extended the analysis to general compact submanifolds by employing an extrinsic projection approach grounded in the concept of proximal smoothness \cite{chen2023decentralized,deng2023decentralized,hu2023achieving}.
 Most recently, linear convergence of the decentralized consensus step has been established for Hadamard manifolds, marking a significant advancement in the theoretical understanding of DRO over nonpositively curved spaces \cite{chen2024decentralized}.
 However, a unifying framework that accommodates both positively and negatively curved manifolds remains an open challenge.

 \textbf{Riemannian Online Optimization:} In the context of Riemannian optimization, the extension of online convex optimization (OCO) to manifold settings has recently garnered significant attention.
 Initial work focused on deriving regret bounds for geodesically convex objectives on Hadamard manifolds, demonstrating regret rates comparable to those achieved in the Euclidean OCO framework \cite{antonakopoulos2020online,hu2023riemannian,maass2022tracking,wang2023online}.
 Subsequently, these results were extended to dynamic regret settings in \cite{hu2023minimizing,wang2023riemannian}.
-In \cite{wang2023online}, the study was further broadened to include Riemannian bandit algorithms and extensions to manifolds with positive curvature.
+A recent line of work replaces geodesic convexity with the stronger notion of horospherical convexity and establishes curvature-independent regret bounds on Hadamard manifolds \cite{sahinoglu2025online}.
+However, these guarantees remain restricted to Hadamard manifolds and first order methods.
+In \cite{wang2023online}, the study of online geodesically convex optimization was further broadened to include Riemannian bandit algorithms and extensions to manifolds with positive curvature.
 Most recently, the first decentralized regret bounds for Riemannian OCO were introduced in \cite{chen2024decentralized} for Hadamard manifolds, marking an important step toward distributed OCO in non-Euclidean settings.
 However, regret guarantees for more general Riemannian manifolds, particularly non-Hadamard manifolds, remains largely unexplored.
 Also, to the best of our knowledge, there is no prior work on decentralized Riemannian OCO in the bandit setting.